Low Complexity Lookup Table Aided Soft Output Semidefinite Relaxation based Faster-than-Nyquist Signaling Detector: System Model

-As seen in (\ref{received_sample}), each sample of the received signal includes the desired symbol plus the noise, as well as the ISI.
-The received signal can be represented in a vector form as
+From (\ref{received_sample}), the received signal encompasses the desired symbol, noise, and the Inter-Symbol Interference (ISI).
+The signal can be vectorized as

-where $\mathbf{y}$ is the received signal vector, $\mathbf{q_{c}}$ is the colored noise, * is the convolution operator, and $\mathbf{\gamma}$ is the ISI vector. (\ref{vector_form}) can also be written as
+where $\bf{q_{c}}$ is the colored noise, * is the convolution operator, and $\bf{g}$ is the ISI vector.
+Subsequently, we can represent (\ref{vector_form}) in the form

-where $\mathbf{\Gamma}$ is the ISI matrix and $\mathbf{q_{c}}$ is the colored noise with probability density function of $\mathcal{N}\mathbf{(0, \sigma^2\Gamma)}$.
-Following \cite{prlja2008receivers}, we design a whitening matched filter to whiten the noise spectrum.
-The received vector in this case is given by
+where $\bf{G}$ is the ISI matrix and $\bf{q_{c}}$ is the colored noise with probability density function of $\mathcal{N}\bf{(0, \sigma^2 \bf{G})}$.
+After an approximate whitening matched filter\cite{PrljaWMF} is used the received vector becomes

-where $\mathbf{V}$ is new {ISI matrix} constructed from the causal ISI vector. $\mathbf{q_{w}}$ is the whitened noise with probability density function of $\mathcal{N}\mathbf{(0, \sigma^2I )}$, where I is identity matrix.
-Thus, the maximum likelihood sequence estimation (MLSE) problem at the receiver can be formally formulated as
+where $\bf{V}$ denotes the newly constructed ISI matrix based on the causal ISI vector. $\bf{q_{w}}$ represents the whitened noise, having a probability density function (pdf) $\mathcal{N}\bf{(0, \sigma^2I )}$, with $\textbf{I}$ being the identity matrix.
+This allows us to formally present the maximum likelihood sequence estimation (MLSE) problem of detecting $M$-PAM FTN signaling at the receiver as

-In order to solve the detection problem in \eqref{mlse_problem}, we design a SDR based FTN signaling detector that is capable of generating soft-outputs with negligible additional computational complexity when compared to the hard-ouput SDR based FTN detector.
+where {\bf{a}} represents an $N \times 1$ symbol vector derived from the relevant alphabet constellation.
+To address the detection problem presented in (\ref{mlse_problem}), we propose an SDR-based FTN signaling detector.
+This detector efficiently produces soft outputs utilizing lookup tables (LUTs), ensuring a minimal increase in computational complexity compared to its hard-output counterpart.

-{ The generated soft-outputs resulting from solving the detection problem in \eqref{mlse_problem} are used as initial LLR inputs to the polar decoder.
-In the polar decoder, the successive cancellation decoding (SCD) algorithm is used to estimate the bit sequence $\mathbf{\hat{k}}$ \cite{leroux2011hardware}.
-Fig. \ref{Successive cancellation decoding} illustrates a 4 bit SCD example, which uses 3 different functions, namely $f$, $g$ and $d$.
-The inputs $\delta^i_{0}$ and $\hat{u}_i$ ($i = 1,2,3,4$) are the initial LLR value and the hard decision for $i^{\text{th}}$ bit, respectively.
-The $f$ and $g$ functions perform the inverse of the encoder operations as given in (\ref{llr_f_g})---(\ref{g_func}), where previous stage LLR values and the partial sums ($u_{\rm{sum}}$'s) of the previously decoded bits are used to estimate LLR values for the next stage as follows:
+Soft outputs derived from solving the detection problem in (\ref{mlse_problem}) serve as the initial LLR input to the polar decoder.
+Within this polar decoder, the successive cancellation decoding algorithm (SCD) is employed to estimate the bit sequence $\bf{\hat{k}}$ \cite{leroux2011hardware}.
+Fig. \ref{Successive cancellation decoding} provides an illustration of a $4$-bit SCD example, utilizing three distinct functions: $f$, $\textsl{g}$, and $d$.
+Inputs $\delta^i_{0}$ and $\hat{u}_i$ ($i = 1,2,3,4$) correspond to the initial LLR value and the hard decision for the $i$th bit, respectively.
+Functions $f$ and $g$ essentially reverse the encoder operations as detailed in (\ref{llr_f_g}) to (\ref{g_func}).
+These operations use the LLR values from the preceding stage and the partial sums of earlier decoded bits ($u_{\rm{sum}}$) to determine the LLR values for the subsequent stage